ShirinTahmasebi/shirintahmasebi.github.io/papers/recommenders/_posts/2023-09-06-selective-fairness-in-recommenders.md

 In summary, the paper presents a novel framework, PFRec, which allows for selective fairness customization in recommendation systems.
 It achieves this through a two-phase approach, where pre-tuning focuses on sequence prediction and fine-tuning introduces adapters and adversarial training to address bias-aware fairness concerns.

 Now, in what follows, the used datasets and the experiments are explained.
-The experiments in the paper are conducted using two public datasets: CIKM and AliEC.
+The experiments in the paper are conducted using two public datasets: **CIKM** and **AliEC**.
 The CIKM dataset is an E-commerce recommendation dataset.
 It has 88,000 items and 60,000 users with 2.1 million click instances.
 Each user has 3 attributes: gender, age, consumption level.
 The AliEC dataset contains nearly 100,000 users and 8.8 million click instances.
 Each user has two attributes gender and age.

 Two benchmars are designed for evaluation: